ddnexus/pagy/docs/how-to.md

 ### Paginate a decorated collection

-Do it in 2 steps: first get the page of records without decoration, and then apply the decoration on it.
+Do it in 2 steps: first get the page of records without decoration, and then apply the decoration to it.
 For example:

 ```ruby
 @pagy, records = pagy(Post.all)